Fr\"oberg's Theorem, vertex splittability and higher independence complexes: The graded Betti numbers

-In the next theorem we give explicit formulas for all the Betti numbers of the $r$-independence complexes of complete graphs.
-Here we note that the formula is well-known in the case of $r=1$ and it was first derived in the thesis of Jacques \cite[Theorem 5.1.1]{SJ}.
+We now give explicit formulas for all the Betti numbers of the $r$-independence complexes of complete graphs.
+Note that the formula is well-known in the case of $r=1$ and it was first derived in the thesis of Jacques \cite[Theorem 5.1.1]{SJ}.
+We provide two different proofs; one using the formula in \Cref{Betti splitting} and another using the Hilbert series of the ideal.